Death Knight Guide (6.2)

 A big thanks to Flakkar for working hard to provide us with these stat priorities.
 Half of us would probably be a little lost without him.

-At the passive ratio of 1.10 Strength per point of Strength (thanks to our good friend Unholy Might), Strength is your dearest friend.
-Additionally, our Runeforge enchant grants us half more the Strength that Unholy Might gives us (20%) as a proc that is up most of the arena, as long as you are hitting things.
-Gem and Enchant Strength wherever you can, while respecting Strength increasing socket bonuses.
+At the passive ratio of 1.10 Strength per point of Strength (thanks to our good friend Unholy Might), or 1.25 1/3rd of the minute (thanks to Pillar of Frost): Strength is your dearest friend.
+Additionally, our Runeforge enchant grants 20% [Unholy] /25% [Frost] more strength as a proc that is up most of the arena, as long as you are hitting things (melee).
+Gem and Enchant Strength wherever you can, while respecting Strength increasing socket bonuses (when socket bonuses exist).

-Your GCD is affected by various factors such as expertise, Time Warp, your connection speed ect.
-The best way to approach haste itemization is whether or not you personally experience GCD locks.
-If you have no trouble expending resources, haste remains highly favored.
+Your GCD is affected by various factors such as hit chance, your connection speed, uptime, ect.
+The best way to approach haste itemization is whether or not you personally experience GCD locks, and how often you find yourself kited with the team comp that you play.
+If you have no trouble expending resources, yet find yourself with empty globals during your uptime; haste remains highly favored.
 Haste becomes more valuable the more uptime that you have on your target.
 Ideal for comps like PHD, where most teams will focus down your hunter and allow you to do as you please.

-Mastery boosts your shadow damage and Gargoyle's damage for Unholy, and Boost your frost damage for Frost (namely Frost Strike and Howling Blast).
-Generally something to avoid as Frost, unless future patch notes say that Frost Strike will become the large burst.
+Mastery boosts your shadow damage and Gargoyle's damage for Unholy, and Boost your frost damage for Frost (namely Frost Strike, Howling Blast, and Frost Fever).
+Generally something to avoid as 2-Handed Frost, yet something to stack as Dual Wield Frost, and Unholy.

 Versatility increases the damage you do, and decreases the damage you take.
 A solid stat that has a benefit to it no matter what spec you might be, and is currently seeing favor against the other stats.

 Multistrike is very similar to critical strike.
 Their values are both halved in PvP compared to their PvE stat weight values, causing them to require double the amount to equal 1% damage compared to that of the other stat weights.
-In PvP, Multistrike has a percentage chance to strike the target against at 30%(?) power.
+In PvP, Multistrike has a percentage chance to strike the target again as a separate strikeat 30% power.
+Multistrikes can crit.
 Due to Necrosis, Unholy Death Knights will gain 5% more Multistrike from all sources that grant it, making Multistrike more valuable to the Unholy Death Knight than it is to Frost.
+However, the stat remains overall poor.

 This may or may not be relevant, depending on the patch: